keichi/hpcmaspa17-pfanalyzer/src/4_evaluation.md

   each host) is adopted.
 - _Routing_: Two routing algorithms are compared.
 The first one is
   \mbox{Destionation-modulo-K} (\mbox{D-mod-K}) routing, a popular
-  static load balancing routing algorithm that only solely the destination address for load balancing.
+  static load balancing routing algorithm that distributes packet flow over multiple paths based on the destination address of the packet.
 The second one is a greedy dynamic routing algorithm where routes are computed and allocated from the heaviest communicating process pair.
 A route is computed so as to minimize the weight of the maximum-weight link in the path.
 Here, the weight of a link is considered to be congestion.

 \begin{figure}[htbp]
     \centering